colearnlab/ccaf-old/DEVELOPING.md

 3. In each folder: `npm install`
 4. Both in ccaf-web and ccaf-server: `npm link`
 5. In ccaf: `npm link ccaf-web` and `npm link ccaf-server` What we have done is substituted the ccaf-web and ccaf-server packages in the overarching ccaf package with our own local packages.
+6. Set up a self-signed certificate. `cd defaults` and `openssl req -newkey rsa:2048 -nodes -keyout domain.key -x509 -days 365 -out domain.crt`. **Note that you will get security errors in modern browsers.**
-6. In ccaf: `sudo npm run build-continuous`
+7. In ccaf: `sudo npm run build-continuous`
 Note that nodemon uses a shell script to rebuild currently.
 If you are on Windows, change event handlers in nodemon.json to 'node build install' instead of './rebuild.sh', but your results will be less reliable and you might need to restart the server after changing anyways (type 'rs' and hit enter).
-7. Navigate to http://localhost in the browser.
+8. Navigate to http://localhost in the browser.
 Default ports are specified in defaults/config.json.
 Whenever files in ccaf-web or ccaf-server are changed, the server will automatically be reloaded.

 ### Developing apps